iAJTin/iPdfWriter/README.txt

 · Added
   -----
-      - Add sample25, shows how to create a input from html code.
+      - The functionality of being able to create an instance of the PdfInput class from HTML code has been added.
+        For more information, please see sample25.cs

-      - Add sample26, shows how to add or modify pdf metadata information.
+      - A functionality has been added that allows to add or modify the metadata information of a pdf file.
+        For more information, please see please see sample26.cs

+      - A functionality has been added that allows to add a password to pdf file.
+        For more information, please see please see sample27.cs

 · Changed
   -------